FAQ Import of medicinal products

 For a centrally approved medicinal speciality, no notification to the BASG is necessary for shipments from another member state due to the exemption provision pursuant to § 11 Para.
 1 No. 1 AWEG, provided that the labelling fulfils the Austrian requirements.

-Sections 3 to 10 of the AWEG do not apply to medicinal specialities which are imported or transferred and for which it is proven that they have been imported in accordance with Section 7 of the Medicines Act or in accordance with Regulation (EC) No. 726/2004 laying down Community procedures for the authorisation and supervision of medicinal products for human and veterinary use, or registered in accordance with Section 27 of the Medicines Act or authorised for parallel import distribution in accordance with Section 10c of the Medicines Act.
+Sections 3 to 10 of the AWEG do not apply to medicinal specialities which are imported or transferred and for which it is proven that they have been imported in accordance with Section 7 of the Medicines Act or in accordance with Regulation (EC) No. 726/2004 laying down Community procedures for the authorisation and supervision of medicinal products for human and veterinary use in Austria, or registered in accordance with Section 27 of the Medicines Act or authorised for parallel import distribution in accordance with Section 10c of the Medicines Act.

 13. Are active substances subject to the Arzneiwarenimfuhrgesetz?